Methotrexate tablets for inflammatory conditions

 Print this page

 Methotrexate is used to treat inflammatory conditions such as rheumatoid arthritispsoriasis and Crohn's disease.
 These conditions are also called autoimmune conditions because they are related to an ‘overactive’ immune system.
-Methotrexate is an immunosuppressive medicine, which means it interrupts the activity of your immune system, slowing the disease and reducing inflammation.
-Watch a video about methotrexate for inflammatory disease such as arthritis.
+Autoimmune means that your body ‘attacks’ itself, without any real known cause or reason.

 Note: this video is from Canada so may have information that differs from New Zealand recommendations.

-• The pharmacy label on your medicine will tell you how much methotrexate to take, how often to take it and any special instructions.
+• Always take your methotrexate exactly as your doctor has told you.
+The pharmacy label on your medicine will tell you how much to take, how often to take it and any special instructions.
+If it looks different to what you were expecting, ask your pharmacist to check.

 Make sure you take the right dose

 Methotrexate tablets come in 2 strengths: 2.5 mg and 10 mg.
 When you collect your methotrexate prescription, check that your tablets are the right strength, and that you have the right number of tablets.
 If your tablets look different to your last supply, get advice from your doctor or pharmacist.
+There isn’t a big difference between a safe dose of methotrexate and a harmful dose, so it’s important to double check your dose and ask if it's not what you were expecting.

 Sun protection